pylover/khayyam/sphinx/index.rst

 The package's API is considered to be exactly the same as the :py:mod:`datetime` module, so if you are familiar with the :py:mod:`datetime`, you can read the :ref:`migration`.

+.. warning:: Compatibility

+   Khayyam 2.X.x is not compatible with any previous versions.

 Contents:
 ---------